reanblock/ai-coding-examples/README.md

 ```bash
 aider --model openrouter/openai/ol-preview --architect --editor-model openrouter/anthropic/claude-3.5-sonnet
 ```

+## Aider Conf

+Make use of the [aider.conf.yml](./aider.conf.yml) file in your project to set defaults.
+Some useful settings are:

+- `openai-api-key`: set your openai API key
+- `model`: set the defualt model to use when aider boots up
+- `file`: set the file(s) you want aider to automatically add to the context
+- `read`: set the READ ONLY file(s) you want aider to automatically add to the context.
+- `suggest-shell-commands`: set to `false` so that aider does not suggest commands to run
+- `test-cmd`: add the cmd to run tests for your project so that aider can run them
+- `auto-test`: set to `true` so that aider will automatically run tests (using the command specified in `test-cmd`), after each code change.
+- `voice-*`: to enable and confiure voice support in aider

 # Prompt IDKs - Information Dense Keywords

 Prompts are made up of individual keywords.
 Some keywords contain more meaning than others.
 Here are a list of useful IDKs: